Getting Here

 Dog Friendly

-Well beahved four legged friends and waggy tails are very welcome inside the visitor centre as long as their owner is on a short lead please.
+Well behaved four legged friends and waggy tails are very welcome inside the visitor centre as long as their owner is on a short lead please.
 We provide a water bowl and free dog treats.
-We promote responsible dog ownership and ask that you also keep your dog on a lead near the cliff edge and when crossing fields with livestock.
-We even provide free dog poop bags if you run out or forget to bring them, just ask at reception.

 Accessibility

 The visitor centre is accessible and all on one level.
-We have an accesible toilet in the building.
-The main public toilet facilities are located in the main Beachy Head Car Park.
-The Peace Path just opposite the visitor centre is laid with tarmac but is steep in places.
+The main public toilet facilities and accessible toilet are located in the main Beachy Head Car Park.

 Accessibility